tejas17shah/cbp2025/README.md

 The simulator interacts with the branch predictor via the following interfaces:
 * beginCondDirPredictor - Intended for any predictor initialization steps.
+* notify_instr_fetch - Called when an instruction is fetched.
 * get_cond_dir_prediction - invoke the predictor to get the prediction of the relevant branch.
 This is called only for conditional branches.
 * spec_update - Intended to help update the predictor's history (GHR/LHIST ..etc.)
 This is called for all branches right after a prediction is made.
 * notify_instr_decode - Called when an instruction is decoded.